Aran Islands County Galway, Ireland Travel Guide

 No centralized ticketing system.
 Minibus tours are typically cash-paid to the driver.

-Numerous shops near ferry ports.
+A lot of shops near ferry terminals.

-Standard, hybrid, electric bikes common.
+Standard, hybrid, power-assisted bikes common.

 Helmets and locks usually included.